vipulwarthe/copilot-sample-node-webapp/README.md

 # sample-node-mount-everest-webapp
 This is sample node application for demo purpose.
+Run it locally first.